Phyllis J. Washington College of Education and Human Sciences

 Points of Pride

-The Department of Communicative Sciences and Disorders is the only program in the state that prepares students to become speech and language pathologists.
-The entire graduating class of 2011 passed the national Praxis Tests and every graduate who entered the job market is employed.
-85% are employed in Montana!
+- The Department of Communicative Sciences and Disorders is the only program in the state that prepares students to become speech and language pathologists.
+The program had an enrollment of more than 70 students in Fall 2012.

 UM Foundation Support

 - During fiscal year 2012, education students received more than $51,000 in scholarships.

 - The College's top priorities are people (scholarships and faculty awards), programs (expansion of strategic initiatives) and impact/outreach (activities that directly benefit communities statewide through applied research and service).

 - Every gift makes a difference!
 A contribution of $50, $75 or $100 can make a lasting impact by funding a micro grant for an economically disadvantaged student teacher to purchase professional attire for the classroom or by providing transportation assistance for graduate student completing a clinical placement in a rural community.